AlvaroGI/optimal-homogeneous-chain/README.md

 ## Value iteration
 In value iteration, we decided to first build the model (i.e., calculate all the transition probabilities in the Bellman equations) and then apply value iteration to solve it.

  - `valueiter_build.py`: generates the model, while applying the state bunching technique (see our paper for more details).
-An example of how to use this script can be found in `run_value_iter_build.sh`, which takes as input specific values for `n` and `cutoff` (note that we do not need the values of `p` and `p_s` to build the model).
+An example of how to use this script can be found in `run_valueiter_build.sh`, which takes as input specific values for `n` and `cutoff` (note that we do not need the values of `p` and `p_s` to build the model).

  - `valueiter_solve.py`: finds an optimal policy using value iteration.
 This can only be used after generating the model with `valueiter_build.py`.
-An example of how to use this script can be found in `run_value_iter_solve.sh`.
+An example of how to use this script can be found in `run_valueiter_solve.sh`.

  - `main.py`: contains some functions necessary for our value iteration algorithm.